PaperMC/Velocity/README.md

 ## Status

-Velocity is far from finished.
-It's currently enough to act as an MITM proxy for a Minecraft server even though that's not the goal.
+Velocity is far from finished, but most of the essential pieces are in place: you can switch between two servers running Minecraft 1.12.

 You should join us on **irc.spi.gt** `#velocity` or send us a pull request.